Face Landmarks

 There are two options available for selecting point(s):

 Custom Points: In this option you can specify a specific point(s) for the object to be attached to.
-Take a look at the Face Landmarks diagram which you can also find in the Asset Browser
+Take a look at the Face Landmarks diagram to find a desired point(s) and then add the number into the Points

 array input.